This article is part of a larger series on Real Estate Lead Generation and Marketing.

 Real Geeks is an ideal all-in-one package for growing teams and brokerages, and starts at $299 per month.
 BoomTown starts at $1,000 per month for more advanced tools and lead generation features better suited to a high-volume brokerage.
 Overall, which is better depends on your specific business’ size and needs, as both otherwise have very similar IDX (internet data display) and CRM (customer relationship management) tools.

 Here’s a quick look at when to use Real Geeks vs BoomTown:

-Real Geeks IDX and CRM features cost substantially less than BoomTown and are user-friendly, so Real Geeks is perfect for small teams or individual realtors that need basic yet intuitive lead generation tools.
-Real Geeks is also a great fit for small teams that want to invest in PPC advertising.
-They offer a straightforward flat advertising fee, rather than a percentage of your budget.
+- Real Geeks: Real Geeks’ IDX and CRM features cost substantially less than BoomTown’s and are more user-friendly.
+Thus, it is ideal for small teams or individual real estate agents.
+It is also a great fit for small teams that want to invest in pay-per-click (PPC) advertising or Facebook advertising, as it offers a straightforward flat advertising fee.

 The criteria we used to evaluate the providers include: